Maarc/csa/doc/CSA-UserManual.md

 ### Getting help from `csa`

-`csa` has several major operating modes with thier own associated commands.
-You can see a list of the command by using `CSA help`
+`csa` has several major operating modes with their own associated commands.
+You can see a list of the command by using `csa help`

 | Command    | Description                                                              |
 | ---------- |--------------------------------------------------------------------------|